"Before language became a formation of words,

 The 2000s saw more albums of new music from Suns of Arqa, including Magiczna Miłość (which means 'Magical Love' and features Polish musicians), Hallucinasia which features Johar Ali and Raghunath Seth, who also appeared on the following album Scared Sacred along with Youth, DJ Guapo Michael Ormiston and Candida Valentino.
 Four rarely heard ragas found their way onto the next album Know Thyself, and this was followed by a dub album of Leonard Cohen covers called Stranger Music.

-Suns of Arqa have a phenomenal legacy of music having released over 40 albums on Virgin, EMI, Interchill Records, Antler Subway, Red Rhino and their own label Arka Sound.
+Suns of Arqa have a phenomenal legacy of music having released nearly 40 albums on Virgin, EMI, Interchill Records, Antler Subway, Red Rhino and their own label Arka Sound.
 They are a prolific and seminal influence on the World Beat sound with some of the world's most renowned talents contributing to this collective including:

 Guy Called Gerald, UK producers Youth and John Leckie, Greg Hunter, 808 State's Graham Massey, Finley Quaye, Sounds From the Ground, Bryn Jones aka MuslimGauze, Adrian Sherwood, John Cooper-Clarke, the late great Professor Stanley Unwin, Eric Random, new age guru Tim Wheater, Astralasia, Kopeikin, Prince Far-I, The Orb's Alex Patterson, Zion Train, and more recently Gaudi - who mixed SUNS OF ARQA's EP Ancient Temples.